mskoldSU/mixcens/readme.md

 ![](readme_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->

-where censored observations are represented by vertical bars.
+where censored observations are represented by horizontal bars.